 Students continue to prosper and to achieve at the College.
 Overall, pass rates have increased in each of the last seven years.

-Despite the severe challenges caused by the national lockdown from March; which meant teaching students online and remotely, achievement rates rose again in 2019/20 from 2018/19 from 90.7% to 91.7% (compared to the National Benchmark of 86.7%).
+Despite the severe challenges caused by the national lockdowns; which meant teaching students online and remotely, achievement rates rose again in 2020/21 from 2019/20 from 91.7% to 94.1%

 Curriculum developments